-This property describes the location of an instance of E4 Period with respect to an instance of E19 Physical Object.
+This property describes the location of an instance of E4 Period with respect to an instance of E18 Physical Thing.

-This property is a shortcut of the more fully developed path from E4 Period through P7 took place at, E53 Place, P156i is occupied by E18 Physical Thing.
+This property is a shortcut of the more fully developed path from E4 Period through P7 took place at, E53 Place, P156i is occupied by to E18 Physical Thing.